Day 1 : Begin the Inca Trail Day 2 : Inca Trail Day 3 : Inca Trail Day 4 : Inca Trail to Machu Picchu

 The Inkaterra Machu Picchu Pueblo Hotel is a naturalist’s haven.
 Conveniently nestled in the verdant Andean cloud forest, this lovely hotel is the perfect place to catch a glimpse of the astonishing flora and fauna of the region.
 The eco-friendly hotel resembles an Andean village and is comprised of charming white-washed cottages decorated with modern indigenous art as well as authentic pre-Columbian artifacts.
 With a commitment to indulging the whims of its guests, this luxury hotel expertly combines nature and comfort to create a one-of-a-kind Machu Picchu experience.
 Try some regional dishes at the excellent restaurant overlooking the Urubamba River.

-Ideally located near the Aguas Calientes train station and close to where the buses depart for the short ride to Machu Picchu, the recently renovated El MaPi Hotel is perfect for travelers who want to catch the sunrise over the ruins.
+Ideally located near the Aguas Calientes train station and close to where the buses depart for the short shuttle bus to Machu Picchu, El MaPi Hotel by Inkaterra is perfect for travelers who want to catch the sunrise over the ruins.
 The modern and stylish hotel aims to be the best in its category and offers great value services and décor.
 It also boasts beautifully landscaped gardens and a hot tub where guests can relax at night with a cocktail after a delicious dinner.